lozadaOmr/52-weeks-of-x/log.md

 - Continued with FreeCodeCamp's Intermediate Algorithm Scripting course

 **Thoughts:**

 Roman Numeral Converter is really challenging.
 Putting the 'how-you-know' into code.

 **Link to work:**

+---

+### Day 13: January 19, 2018

+**Today's Progress**:
+- Continued with FreeCodeCamp's Intermediate Algorithm Scripting course
+- Completed Roman Numeral Converter

+**Thoughts:**

+Gone through several solutions that 'might work.
+Actually read the relevant links provided (esp.
+Roman Numerals).
+It could be wrong, but I read and also tried to figure out why the hints are there as there could different ways to solve the problem.

+**Link to work:**